1933 Cincinnati Reds (NFL) season: Background

 The July 1933 scheduling meeting welcomed Cincinnati to the NFL together with two new entries — the Philadelphia Eagles and the Pittsburgh Pirates (later changing their name to the Steelers).
 Kearns, speaking as representative of the Reds at the league meeting, announced the selection of Al "Rocky" Jolley as head coach — formerly boss of the 1–7–1 1929 Buffalo Bisons.
 The team added 34-year old quarterback Myron "Mike" Palm, a little-used member of the 1925 and 1926 New York Giants, as a player-coach on July 14, completing the team's coaching staff.

 On July 22, a new ownership entity called Cincinnati Professional Football Club, Inc. was recognized by the state of Ohio, capitalized with stock in two classes — 300 shares of common stock with a par value of $10 per share, and 200 shares of preferred stock returning a 6% rate of interest, with a par value of $100 per share.

 Former collegiate players were signed to the club throughout the summer, with 17 already under contract in mid-August.

-Team secretary William McCoy announced that the Friarhurst retreat in Cincinnati had be reserved for training camp, which was scheduled to begin September 3.
+Team secretary William McCoy announced that the Friarhurst retreat in Cincinnati had been reserved for a training camp, which was scheduled to begin September 3.
 The club's home opener at Redland Field was slated for October 8, McCoy announced, to be preceded by an aggressive slate exhibition games planned against Indianapolis, Fort Wayne, and Dayton ahead of the regular season opener against the NFL expansion Pittsburgh Pirates.
 In actuality, it seems that only a free intersquad game at Cincinnati's Avoco Park on September 10 was held.